ccdc-opensource/on-site-webcsd/README.md

 ### Installer

-To update your installation, re-run the maintenance tool and select the same installation folder.
+To update your installation, run the maintenance tool and select "Update components".

+Or re-run the installer and select the same installation folder.
 Click Ok when a warning message pops up.
 This will automatically pull the latest versions of all containers and restart the stack.